mkantor/docker-pushmi-pullyu/README.md

 # Docker Pushmi-Pullyu

-A script to push Docker images directly to a remote host without using Docker Hub or a hosted registry.
+A script to copy a Docker image directly to a remote host without using Docker Hub or a hosted registry.

 The implementation pushes the image to a temporary local registry then pulls